 They probably should.
 This draft is loaded with top talent at quarterback.
 But the Browns just spent a second-round pick on DeShone Kizer.
 They don’t have to give up on him just yet, as bad as he looked.
 They can draft another position.
 The Raiders’ model of grabbing Khalil Mack in the first round and Derek Carr in the second round worked out well.
 Taking a quarterback with the No. 1 pick has its drawbacks.

 This isn’t to bash Allen, who could someday be a solid NFL quarterback.
 Rosen and Darnold are simply better pro prospects than Allen.
 Heck, Kiper’s argument that Allen might someday be the best quarterback could come true — if he’s not on the Browns.
 If the Browns take him at No. 1, he’ll get thrust into action right away.
-He’s not ready for that, which is proof enough he should go first-overall.
+He’s not ready for that, which is proof enough he should not go first-overall.

 The risks associated with taking Allen don’t merit the top pick — especially when there are other quarterbacks in the draft class with plenty of polish.